Which Of The Following Transactions Will Keep M1 Unchanged: Exact Answer & Steps

 The Check Chain Reaction

 Landlord deposits your $300 check.
-Their demand deposits rise $300.
-They write a $200 check to the grocery store for milk and bread.
-Grocery store deposits it.
-Even so, their demand deposits rise $200.
+Which means their demand deposits rise $300.
+Which means they write a $200 check to the grocery store for milk and bread.
+Also, grocery store deposits it.
+That said, their demand deposits rise $200.
 They write a $150 check to their supplier...

 Each step: M1 unchanged.
-In real terms, the money is just hopping between demand deposit accounts.
-It's like a circular conversation — everyone's talking about the same topic, just in different voices Not complicated — just consistent..
+The money is just hopping between demand deposit accounts.
+It's like a circular conversation — everyone's talking about the same topic, just in different voices Worth keeping that in mind..

 Unless... someone cashes a check for physical currency.